ska-sa/katgpucbf/doc/fgpu.design.rst

 For performance reasons, we move part of the Fourier Transform into the post-processing kernel, and also handle fixing up the real-to-complex transformation.
-This is achieved by decomposing transformation into separately-computed smaller parts (this is where Cooley-Tukey comes in).
+This is achieved by decomposing transformation into separately-computed smaller parts (using the Cooley-Tukey algorithm).
 Part of the Fourier transform is computed using cuFFT and the final stage (post-processing kernel) of the process includes one round of Cooley-Tukey computation and the computation to form the real-to-complex transformation.